Icon representing Protect and enhance biodiversity

 Australian ecosystems are rich in biodiversity and contain many species not found anywhere else in the world.

-No net loss of biodiversity as a result of our infrastructure development program
+No net loss of biodiversity as a result of our infrastructure development activities

-As our transport network continues to grow and improve, building and operating infrastructure that has the least possible impact on biodiversity is vitally important.
+As we expand and enhance our transport network, it is vital to build and operate infrastructure that has the least possible impact on biodiversity.

-• careful clearing protocols comprising the identification and protection of environmentally sensitive areas
+• careful clearing protocols for identifying and protecting environmentally sensitive areas

-• the provision of dedicated fauna connectivity structures such as fauna exclusion fencing
+• provision of dedicated fauna connectivity structures and fencing to exclude fauna where needed

-• the promotion of fish passage through well-designed culverts
+• promotion of fish passage through well-designed culverts

 • habitat supplementation activities such as artificial hollows